 When Is It Time for Your First Mammogram?

 Most people know at least one woman who has suffered through breast cancer.
 In the United States, breast cancer is the second-most common cancer in women after skin cancer, according to the National Cancer Institute.
-In fact, the institute estimates that 266,120 new cases of breast cancer will be found in 2018.
+In fact, the institute estimates 276,480 new cases of breast cancer in women will be found in 2020.

 “We recommend annual mammograms beginning at age 40 and continuing every year, for as long as the woman is healthy,” Dr. Marshall says.

 “There are many recommendations on when to start having a mammogram.
 Some say age 45, some say age 50.
 However, all these organizations agree and recognize the fact that beginning at age 40 saves the most lives.
 When the disease is caught early – and confined only to the breast – that affects survivability.”